solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 3: Monitoring Apache Spark (TODO)

+In this Task, utilize the Synapse Workspace's **Monitor** hub and **Spark UI** to monitor your Apache Spark jobs for performance issues.

 1. For the notebook you populated, select **Run all** in the upper left-hand corner of the notebook.

 2. Once all cells finish executing, stop the Spark session by selecting the **Stop session** button at the upper right-hand corner of the page.